puru-samal/IDL-HW4/README.md

 #### Step 3: Authenticate Kaggle

-In order to use the Kaggle’s public API, you must first authenticate using an API token.
+In order to use the Kaggle's public API, you must first authenticate using an API token.
 Go to the 'Account' tab of your user profile and select 'Create New Token'.
 This will trigger the download of kaggle.json, a file containing your API credentials.

 - `TODO`: Set your kaggle username and api key here based on the API credentials listed in the kaggle.json